lulinglingcufe/iQuery/README.md

 # Overview

-IQUERY project is an off-chain query layer for blockchain network in Hyperledger Fabric 1.4.
+IQUERY project is an off-chain query layer for blockchain network in Hyperledger Fabric 1.4 or Geth v1.10.23 (popular Go implementation of
+Ethereum) .
 We offer the block listener in [blocklistener  directory](/blocklistner) .
 We offer the benchmark script for baseline in [baseline directory](/baseline) .
 We offer the script in [experiment directory](/experiment ) .

 The chaincode for payment network is in [contract directory](/blocklistner/src/contract/fabric/iot)